-On July 6, 2020, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of the Series A Non-Voting Convertible Preferred Stock ("Series A Preferred Stock") with the Secretary of State of the State of Delaware (the "Certificate of Designation") in connection with the Merger and the PIPE.
+On July 6, 2020, the Company filed a Certificate of Designation of Preferences, Rights and Limitations of the Series A Non-Voting Convertible Preferred Stock ("Series A Preferred Stock") with the Secretary of State of the State of Delaware (the "Certificate of Designation") in connection with the 2020 Kiq Acquisition and the PIPE.
 The Certificate of Designation provides for the issuance of shares of Series A Preferred Stock, par value \$0.001 per share.

-Holders of Series A Preferred Stock are entitled to receive dividends on shares of Series A Preferred Stock equal, on an as-if-converted-to-commonstock basis, and in the same form as dividends actually paid on shares of the common stock.
+Holders of Series A Preferred Stock are entitled to receive dividends on shares of Series A Preferred Stock equal, on an as-if-converted-to-common-stock basis, and in the same form as dividends actually paid on shares of the common stock.
 Except as otherwise required by law, the Series A Preferred Stock does not have voting rights.
 However, as long as any shares of Series A Preferred Stock are outstanding, the Company will not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series A Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series A Preferred Stock, (b) alter or amend the Certificate of Designation, (c) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Series A Preferred Stock, (d) increase the number of authorized shares of Series A Preferred Stock, (e) prior to the stockholder approval of the Conversion Proposal or at any time while at least 40% of the originally issued Series A Preferred Stock remains issued and outstanding, consummate a Fundamental Transaction (as defined in the Certificate of Designation) or (f) enter into any agreement with respect to any of the foregoing.
 The Series A Preferred Stock does not have a preference upon any liquidation, dissolution or winding-up of the Company.

 Each share of Series A Preferred Stock is convertible at any time at the option of the holder thereof, into 250 shares of common stock, subject to certain limitations, including that a holder of Series A Preferred Stock is prohibited from converting shares of Series A Preferred Stock into shares of common stock if, as a result of such conversion, such holder, together with its affiliates, would beneficially own more than a specified percentage (to be established by the holder between 4.9% and 19.9%) of the total number of shares of common stock issued and outstanding immediately after giving effect to such conversion.
-Cumulatively, through December 31, 2021, 60,036 shares of Series A Preferred Stock, or 36.8% of the issued Series A Preferred Stock, have been converted into 15,009,000 shares of common stock.
-The 103,289 shares of Series A Preferred Stock outstanding as of December 31, 2021 are convertible into 25,822,250 shares of common stock.
+Cumulatively, through December 31, 2022, 82,275 shares of Series A Preferred Stock, or 50.4% of the issued Series A Preferred Stock, have been converted into 20,568,750 shares of common stock.
+The 81,050 shares of Series A Preferred Stock outstanding as of December 31, 2022 are convertible into 20,262,500 shares of common stock.
+Subsequent to December 31, 2022, an additional 4,000 shares of Series A Preferred Stock were converted into 1,000,000 shares of common stock.